Welcome to our school’s well-being page.

 As a school, we aim to help our community by understanding how we can maintain and look after our well-being so please don’t forget that we are available via the Year Group emails as well as the usual school contact number to help you with any concerns you have regarding wellbeing.
 We hope the following links provide quick access to clear advice.

-Latest News - Mental Health Awareness Week
+Past event - Mental Health Awareness Week

 10th-16th May 2021